mike-analyticstudio/dev-portfolio/README.md

 | [Portfolio/Screenshots](Portfolio/Screenshots) | Screenshots of various artifacts (Dataflows, Dashboards, Notebooks, Semantic Models, Pipelines) |
 | [Portfolio/CI-CD](Portfolio/CI-CD) | Deployment YAMLs, validation notebooks, and pipeline logs |

+For a quick visual illustration of the various artifacts, you can view the [screenshots](Portfolio/Screenshots) of the various module

 Visual Samples
 | Artifact | Thumbnail |